-For all gas chromatographic analyses a certain amount of 'dead' time is an intrinsic part of the measurement.
+Productivity: For all gas chromatographic analyses a certain amount of 'dead' time is an intrinsic part of the measurement.
 The dead time is the time before the first relevant peak is detected and after the last relevant peak elutes.
-This dead time is wasted because no analyte measurement is performed during this period.
+Accordingly this dead time does not contain relevant analytical information and thus can be seen as wasted time. (see Figure 1)